AnishaSabu/Python-Learning-/README.md

 #Python installation
 #In ubuntu / Linux Mint :
-Python is preinstalled in Ubuntu / Ubuntu derivatives . </br>
-To install python if u don't have , we can use apt-get metheod .</br>
+Python is preinstalled in Ubuntu / Ubuntu derivatives.If u don't have python , we can use apt-get metheod .</br>
-sudo apt-get install python2.7
+##sudo apt-get install python2.7
 #In Windows  :
 first go and download Python installer from [python official site](https://www.python.org/downloads/windows/) and install it